LAZY DAISY OATMEAL CAKE

 Instructions

-- Pour boiling water over oats, cover and let stand for 20 minutes.
+- Preheat oven to 350.
+Pour boiling water over oats, cover and let stand for 20 minutes.
 Beat butter until creamy; slowly add sugars; beat until fluffy.
 Blend in vanilla and eggs.
 Add oats mixture and mix well.

 Frosting Directions